jaehee99/CSC_485_Music_Project/README.md

 #### Goal of our project:
 - Create a interactive visualization that is aesthetically pleasing and multifacted.
 - Make a project that users can grasp the flow of music genre over time.
-- Moreover, this project can help users explore how the trends of music change according to certain cultural events, so they can connect our project to the certain cultural events.
+- Create a project that explores how the trends of music have been changed according to certain cultural events.
+The goal of this project is to help the users connect this visualization to the certain cultural events that affected the music trends.

 ## 1. Project title & Team Information